juliaizbroke/SeniorProject1/README.md

-# 🎓 Exam Generator - Desktop Application
+# 🎓 Exam Generator - Web Application

-A desktop application for generating exam papers and answer keys with grammar checking and duplicate detection features.
+A modern web application for generating exam papers and answer keys with AI-powered grammar checking and duplicate detection features.

 ## 📋 Quick Start for Professors